It’s no secret we’re living in a mobile world. We’re hoping that by now, most of you have recognized this and adapted accordingly.

 If you’re trying to improve your mobile search ranking for Google, the most obvious tool to use is the Mobile-Friendly Test from the Google Search Console.

-Here’s what the results looked like when I tested Quick Sprout through their program:
+Here’s what the results looked like when we tested Quick Sprout through their program:

 It’s simple and straightforward.
-My results showed Quick Sprout is easy to use on mobile devices.
+Our results showed Quick Sprout is easy to use on mobile devices.

 If your website doesn’t do well on the test, use Google’s tools to fix the problem.